Thai language, a bit of history…

 At the end of each sentence, you will have to add the courtesy form in Thai “Kra” or “khrap” according to your gender.

 If you are a woman you will have to add “kha” and if you are a man, the politeness form “khrap”

 Learn Thai in Toulouse

-If you want to learn Thai in Toulouse, we recommend one of our partners, Phasa Thai, whose courses take place on the website of the French Alliance, Place du Capitole.
+If you want to learn Thai in Toulouse, we recommend one of our partners.
+It is called Phasa Thai and the courses take place on the site of the French Alliance, Place du Capitole.

-For any further information please do not hesitate to contact us or contact Phasa Thaï directly.
+For any further information please do not hesitate to contact us or directly contact Phasa Thaï.